Femoral nerve dysfunction is a loss of movement or sensation in parts of the legs due to damage to the femoral nerve.

 - Smaller than normal quadriceps muscles on the front of the thigh

 Tests that may be done include:

-- Nerve conduction tests (NCV), usually done at the same time as an EMG
+- Nerve conduction (NCV) tests to check how fast electrical signals move through a nerve.
+This test is usually done at the same time as an EMG.

-- MRI to check for masses or tumors
+- MRI or CT scan to check for masses or tumors.

 Your provider will try to identify and treat the cause of the nerve damage.
 You'll be treated for any medical problems (such as diabetes or bleeding in the pelvis) that may be causing the nerve damage.
 In some cases, the nerve will heal with treatment of the underlying medical problem.

 - Surgery to remove a tumor or growth that is pressing on the nerve